TreeCityWes/XenFT-Calendar-Export/README.md

-# XenFT Management Tool
+# XenFT Calendar Export Tool

-This script allows users to manage their XenFTs across various EVM chains.
-Users can export their XenFTs to an `.ics` calendar file or simply display data on-screen.
+This script allows users to export a list of their XenFTs across various EVM chains.
+Users can import reminders of all XenFTs into Google Calendar or other calendar software.

 ## Features: